andrecastillo/pyGptSummarizer/README.md

 You'll also need to install the youtube-transcript-api: see link for details and installation instructions https://pypi.org/project/youtube-transcript-api/

+There's a requirements.txt file so you can install all the dependencies, including the ones named above.
+So, probably best to just use that.

 You'll need to create a prompt text file that goes in the prompts folder.
 I've created an example prompt file located in the root of the project called example_prompt, and it'll explain how you should structure your prompt for it to work with this code.
 You can create multiple prompts using a different text file per prompt, just keep the same format or adjust the code I guess if you wanted.

 Lastly, copy the .env-example file and then rename it to just .env, and then update all the values as necessary.
 If you have additional GPT models you want to use, add them in your .env file or the example file before you copy and rename it.